 - Taking care of health records and charts

-Nurses with a higher degree may have more high level job duties and responsibilities.
-Nurse practitioners (NP), for instance, must hold a Master’s Degree and often work more independently than their RN counterparts.
-They can administer primary or specialty care services, prescribe medications, and diagnose and treat routine illnesses or injuries.
+Nurses with a more advanced degree may have more complex job duties and responsibilities.
+Nurse practitioners (NP), for example, must hold a Master’s Degree and normally work more independently than their RN counterparts.
+They can deliver primary or specialty care services, prescribe medications, and diagnose and treat routine illnesses or injuries.

 Nursing Degree Options